2022 Andalusian regional election: Parties and candidates

 In May 2022, the town council in Salobreña in the province of Granada struck the name of Vox candidate Macarena Olona from its electoral roll after a recording emerged of former Vox Granada president Manuel Martín saying that she was registered at one of his properties without living there regularly or having a rental contract.
 She was still allowed to stand as a candidate by the province's electoral board.
 Olona reported the town's PSOE mayor, María Eugenia Rufino González, to the Guardia Civil for alleged abuse of office and deprivation of the right to vote.

+Campaign

 Timetable

 The key dates are listed below (all times are CET):